 For virtually any home care techniques, you’ll have to be sure you’re equipped for the tasks at hand.
 After all, how can you dismantle and clean out minor plumbing fixtures on your own, if you don’t have the right tools to do so?
 Attempting DIY drain cleaning without the best tools for the job can make matters much worse, and turn minor drain issues into pipe disasters.

-For the best home plumbing care, try keeping all of the following handy:
+For the best home plumbing care, try keeping all of the following items ready:

 - A standard plunger, and if available, a sink plunger (sink plungers provide a tighter seal and pressurization for removing sink clogs)